mossti/winterproject_hexapod/README.md

 ## Custom parts

-Although the chassis and leg components designed by Vorpal Robotics, the internal scaffolding as well as the 'feet' of this hexapod were designed specifically for this project.
+Although the chassis and leg components designed by Vorpal Robotics, the internal scaffolding as well as the 'feet' of this hexapod were designed (in Onshape) specifically for this project.

 ### Electronics Caddy